 Why is the penis shaped like that?
 [T]he human penis is actually an impressive “tool” in the truest sense of the word, one manufactured by nature over hundreds of thousands of years of human evolution.
 You may be surprised to discover just how highly specialized a tool it is.
 Furthermore, you’d be amazed at what its appearance can tell us about the nature of our sexuality.

 J. Tithonus Pednaud herein presents for your edification and enlightenment a curious collection of human marvels.
 You may call them oddities, freaks or monstrosities—whatever you will—but I call them incredible, persevering, resourceful and marvelous human beings.
 I chronicle their inspirational stories of triumph over nature, fate and the judgment of man.
 [Previously seen here.
 See also.]

 Cockatoos are much better dancers than macaws.
 Well that was my clear conclusion after watching the first two vid clips linked to why animals dance in this Guardian feature.
 And since this is from a serious researcher I don't think they are faked.
 For those with much more time, this site has an interesting podcast on the topic of music and the brain.

+Get your learn on.
+180+ ways of investigating the human brain = hours of fun for the whole family.
 Thanks to an innocuous question by a 5 year old, my entire evening is now being spent investigating and discussing the structure and workings of the human brain.
 This flash site lets you explore the workings of the brain according to 12 subject areas (each with subtopics which are not included in the "180" count), within each of which are 5 levels of organization from social to molecular, within each of which are three levels of explanation (beginner, intermediate, and advanced.) discovered via Wikipedia.